 This guide takes you through the key stages in a case where child exploitation has arisen – from arrest through to trial, the guide gives practical advice on the work that needs to be done by the defence at each stage.
 In addition, it provides an overview of the outcomes available to children prosecuted for offences arising from their experience of criminal exploitation.

 The aim of this guide is to provide a practical tool that lawyers can use in order to fight for better outcomes for children.
-To hear from leading experts on the subject watch the launch webinar here.
+To hear from leading experts on the subject watch the launch seminar here.